 Whether you’re on the pill, have an IUD, or have chosen another form of birth control, the hormones present are very likely to affect your menstrual cycle—at least temporarily.
 With all birth control, there is a period of time where your body works to acclimate to the new hormones.
 This can happen for several months, causing you to miss periods while still having period symptoms.
 You may also miss your period is if you skip the sugar pill or are on seasonal birth control.

 Other possible signs that birth control is causing your missed period: Extended use of birth control, changing contraception, and stopping birth control.

-There are many reasons why you could be experiencing cramps, fatigue, cravings, and other period signs with no actual period present.
+There are many reasons why you could be experiencing cramps, fatigue, cravings, and other period symptoms but no actual period present.
 Most of these causes are temporary and can be fixed with some simple lifestyle changes like eating healthier, allowing time for your body to adjust to new workout routines and contraception, and easing the stress in your life.
 It’s important to note that if you have any concerns about your missed period or if you don’t menstruate for a few months in a row, you should always talk to your doctor.